Set Smart Goals With God’s Help!

 - God is in charge.
 So remind yourself that you do not have to try to control the world,

-- Each day, think of one thing that you’re grateful for that you’ve never been grateful for before.
+- Each day, think of one thing you’re grateful for that you’ve never been thankful for.

-“You are never too old to set another goal or to dream a new dream”. ~ Les Brown
+“You are never too old to set another goal or dream a new dream.” ~ Les Brown

 James 1:5 If any of you lacks wisdom, you should ask God, who gives generously to all without finding fault, and it will be given to you.